 How Queen Marked the End of an Era With ‘A Kind of Magic’

-Queen's 12th album 'A Kind of Magic' enjoyed terrific success and acclaim – but not on both sides of the Atlantic
+The band's 12th album enjoyed terrific success and acclaim – but not on both sides of the Atlantic.

 The Day the Allman Brothers Band Were Arrested in Alabama